St James's Place's new fee structure. What has changed?

 As described above, we feel there is still some room for improvement, including:

-Greater discounting for clients with bigger pots, offering reduced headline fees, meaning and reducing pressure for advisers to discount.
+Greater reduction in fees for clients with bigger pots, meaning less pressure for advisers to discount.

-We would prefer the adviser to be paid a larger portion of the ongoing fee.
+The adviser could be paid a larger portion of the ongoing fee.

 Our office telephone number is 01932 645150.